The following sources will provide places to get a background of your area:

 Foreign Statistical Abstracts.

 A collection of current volumes of the statistical abstracts of many foreign countries containing statistics on a broad range of subjects.
-Current editions are shelved by country name in the DSS collection in the Trustee's Reading Room of Firestone Library.
+Current editions are shelved by country name in the DSS collection (Firestone Library - A Floor).
 Select countries make their statistical yearbooks available online.
 Coverage varies.
 For older editions consult the Catalog or the microfiche collection on A Floor of Firestone.
 For a select list of countries, recent yearbooks are contained in Statistical Abstracts of the World (ProQuest).
 Tables are available in Excel format and have been converted to English.
 Also see the tab for historical compilations.

 OECD Territorial Reviews provide peer reviews of policy in particular urban areas, rural areas, and regions.
 The reviews systematically look at the economic context and policies of the area and make a series of recommendations for further fostering further economic development.

-Global City Indicators includes data from many nations at the city level on themes such as civic engagement, culture, economy, education, electricity, environment, finance, fire & emergency response, governance, health, recreation, safety, shelter, social equity, solid waste, subjective wellbeing, technology & innovation, transport, urban planning, and wastewater.
-UrbanInfo (United Nations Human Settlements Programme) includes data on natural disasters, population, refugees by country of asylum and other measures impacting major cities.
+United Nations Human Settlements Programme includes data on natural disasters, population, refugees by country of asylum and other measures impacting major cities.
 African Cities Diagnostic contains 45 indicators for 31 African cities, related to urbanization, solid waste management, water resources availability, water supply services, sanitation services, flood hazards and economic and institutional strength.

-BMI Research.
+Fitch Connect (formerly BMI Research).
 Macroeconomic data for a limited number of variables (in some case back to 1990) at the state or provincial level for Australia, Brazil, Canada, China, Colombia, France, Germany, India, Indonesia, Italy, Japan, Malaysia, Mexico, Philippines, Russia, South Africa, Thailand, United Arab Emirates, United Kingdom, and the United States.

-A few countries do provide extensive data from their statistical offices including subnational level data:
+A few countries provide extensive data from their statistical offices including subnational level data: